 Clearly, speed isn’t everything if you’re making careless mistakes.
 It’s crucial to keep track of how long it takes you to answer each question during your GMAT preparation time and practice sessions.
 When you go over the answers, keep track of which types of questions you take a long time to answer and which you respond to quickly (and correctly).
 You’ll gain a better understanding of how to organize your time more effectively as you practice more questions with time constraints and keep track of which categories are your strengths and weaknesses.
 You’ll also gain a better understanding of how much time you have left on the test as you practise more questions with time constraints.
 Keep track of your progress by keeping track of the questions you answered properly and poorly, as well as the time it took you to complete each one.

 The methods that you learn in class have helped tens of thousands of GMAT students improve their scores.
 Some of them will seem strange at first.
 And, in many cases, they may seem more time-consuming.
 That’s normal.
 As you get more comfortable with the techniques, you’ll find that both your accuracy and your speed will increase.

 All of your practice questions include explanations.
 It may be tempting to look at the explanation as soon as you get stuck.
 However, when you take the real GMAT, you won’t be able to glance at an explanation for a hint.
 So, before you look at the explanation, practice your elimination skills.
 If you can’t find the right answer, look for wrong answers to eliminate.
-Your teacher will help you to learn how to identify wrong answers for each type of question.
+Your teacher will help you learn how to identify the wrong answers for each type of question.